-SA Objective Assessment of Effects Nature of the sustainability effect (positive/negative, short/medium/long term, cumulative, scale, reversibility, likelihood) Evidence and Reference (where available) Suggested Mitigation and Enhancement Measures National Park.
-14 To secure high standards of design All development can be of good design.
-0 15 Minimise local and global pollution No specific effects apart form location of development but all new development increases car related pollution. -
+SA Objective , , , , , , , , , , , , , , , , , , , , Evidence and Reference (where available) Suggested Mitigation and Enhancement Measures 14 To secure high National Park.
+All development can be of good design.
+0 standards of design , 15 Minimise local and global pollution No specific effects apart form location of development but all new development increases car related pollution. -